benhansen-io/pinging/README.md

 - Reliable.
 Do not make the user guess if the website isn't loading because of their internet or if the website is down.
 - Fast website.
 Do not make the user wait, even on a slow connection.
+Time to first paint, total page size, and time to first test result should all be minimal.
 - Provide multiple tests that all work with just the browser.
-- Possible to understand for non-technical users.
+- Possible to understand test results for non-technical users.
 - Provide concise educational descriptions and links to learn more.
 - Allow for hosting outside of pinging.net (e.g. on private clouds).